mbasagoitia/network-systems/link-layer/sharing-the-link.md

 If we don't regulate access, we may get **interference.** Signals collide and no data can be usefully transmitted.

-How do we share the link fiarly and efficiently?
+How do we share the link fairly and efficiently?

 - Channel partitioning
     - Divide the link into smaller pieces and assign to each node